Introducing the Pitch Day Finalists: The Human Genome + the Human Exposome = Your Health

 What if we could map the environmental exposures that affected someone’s health, starting from the moment of conception?
 And what if we could use that information to radically transform our ability to prevent disease?
-That’s the highly simplified version of the idea that a team helmed by Elise Miller will be presenting live and in person at the first-ever Pioneer Pitch Day, along with seven other finalists.
-Learn more about Pitch Day and read Miller’s 1,000-character proposal here, and join the discussion on Twitter at #pioneerpitch.
+That’s the highly simplified version of the idea that a team helmed by Elise Miller.
+She was invited to present her idea live and in person at the first-ever Pioneer Pitch Day, along with seven other finalists.
+Read Miller’s 1,000-character proposal below, and join the discussion on Twitter at #pioneerpitch.

 Elise Miller is the director of the Collaborative on Health and the Environment, which you can connect with on Twitter at @che_for_science and on Facebook.
 The other members of her pitch team include Frederica Perera, PhD, and Maida Galvez, MD, MPH.